metio/terraform-provider-k8s/docs/data-sources/instana_io_instana_agent_v1_manifest.md

 Optional:

-- `auto_mount_config_entries` (Boolean) When setting this to true, the Helm chart will automatically look up the entriesof the default instana-agent ConfigMap, and mount as agent configuration filesunder /opt/instana/agent/etc/instana all entries with keys that match the'configuration-*.yaml' scheme
+- `auto_mount_config_entries` (Boolean) When setting this to true, the Helm chart will automatically look up the entries of the default instana-agent ConfigMap, and mount as agent configuration files under /opt/instana/agent/etc/instana all entries with keys that match the 'configuration-*.yaml' scheme

 <a id="nestedatt--spec--agent--host"></a>